awsdocs/amazon-forecast-developer-guide/doc_source/weather.md

 ### Latitude & Longitude Bounds<a name="geolocation-bounds"></a>

-The following are the latitudinal and longitudinal bounds for the US and Europe regions:
+The following are the latitudinal and longitudinal bounds for the US, Canada, South America, and Europe regions:

 ------
 #### [ US Region ]